lalver1/coding-notes/docs/cloud/azure.md

 ## Set up an Azure Container App using Terraform

-Terraform is an infrastructure as code tool that lets you build, change, and version infrastructure.
+Terraform is an infrastructure as code (IaC) tool that lets you build, change, and version infrastructure.
 At a high level, it consists of `provider`s to establish the connection to a cloud provider's APIs, `resource`s that define the components of the infrastructure you want to manage, and `data` sources that allow you to query information about existing infrastructure or external data for use in Terraform configurations.